AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

  * `ResourceLoader` constructor throws `COMException` with message `ResourceMap Not Found.`

 * When the file exists, but the resource can't be found
- * If you're reading the file yourself, it's up to you to parse it
+ * If you're parsing the file yourself, it's up to you to handle this scenario.
- * `ResourceLoader.GetString` returns an empty string :)
+ * `ResourceLoader.GetString` returns an empty string.

 # Conclusion